Case Study

 (Quick background for non-metabolic professionals)

-Not all hospitals have a metabolic department.
-There are even less that may be equipped for more rare metabolic diseases where infants need immediate care after birth.
 Through the initiative of amazing doctors like Dr. Levy at Boston Children's Hospital, the Acute Illness Protocols were created to help bridge this gap in information for general physicians and help infants in need.

-They didn't stop there.
-There was a gap in knowledge for school educators and even families from initial care, diet, and transitioning into adult care.
 This website was created to be a friendly way for all audiences to take more initiative in their care and what we can all do for children with metabolic diseases.

 Synthesis & Scoping